jamesbaker1901/gops1/README.md

 }
 PROMPT_COMMAND=new_ps1
 ```
-The two aliases are optional, and only need to be added if you intent to occaisionally used the minimal mode (`~`).
+The two aliases are optional, and only need to be added if you intend to occaisionally use the minimal mode (`~`).

 Then do `source ~/.bashrc` (or `source ~/.bash_profile`) for it to take effect.
 Enjoy!